-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-For each project the Consultant is responsible for the correct application of the specifications and for updating and modifying all highlighted items, as well as updating and modifying those sections that are directly applicable to the project.
-All updates and modifications to this standard document are to be highlighted to the Region for review and acceptance on each project.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.
+Part 1.
 GENERAL

 General

 The objective of this section is to provide guidance to the contractor for custom-built panels for new facilities, upgrades and expansion of existing water and wastewater infrastructure.

 Control panels (CP) house the Programmable Automation Controller (PAC) field controller for remote facilities or process area control.
 Requirements apply to field panels, area control panels, PAC panels and all other panels used to house control and monitoring equipment.